6 Secrets of Parents Who’ve Slashed Their Bills, Paid Off Debt and Built Empires

 Secret No. 6: Don’t Miss Out on Cash Kickbacks When You Order Online

 Did you know some stores have price-drop policies to pay you back if something you buy online goes on sale after you buy it?
 But here’s the reality: Unless you revisit every website you ever order from, how would you know?
 Who has time for that?
-Especially busy single parents.
+Especially busy parents.

 Good news, though.
 Capital One has a free tool called Paribus that knows which stores have policies like this, and it does all the tracking for you.
 All you have to do is sign up with your email address and keep your emailed receipts.
 Then Paribus will help you get a refund when it finds a price drop on something you’ve bought.